joelek/atlas/readme.md

 });
 ```

-The records retrieved when filtering a query will be ordered by the order of the store unless explicitly specified.
+The default order of the records in a query may be specified when the query is created.

 ```ts
 let getUserByName = context.createQuery(users, {